Ownership of a Portuguese trademark is acquired by registration with the National Institute of Industrial Property (INPI).

 Criminal procedures for infringement of industrial property rights are not common (the most common being in relation to counterfeiting).

-Regarding misdemeanours, fines of €3,000 up to €30,000 (in the case of legal persons) and of €750 up to €7,500 (in the case of natural persons) are applicable in cases of unfair competition, violation of names and insignias, violation of logotypes, use of prohibited trademarks, misuse of names, insignias or logotypes, and preparatory acts regarding the criminal offences set out in the IPC.
+Regarding misdemeanours, fines of between €3,000 and €30,000 (for legal persons) and between €750 and €7,500 (for natural persons) are applicable in cases of use of prohibited trademarks, as well as misuse of names, insignias or logotypes, and preparatory acts regarding the criminal offences set out in the IPC.

 Customs procedures follow Regulation (EU) No. 608/2013 of the European Parliament and of the Council concerning customs enforcement of intellectual property rights.